Some press critics have criticized U.S. journalists for not warning Americans in the mid-2000s that a financial crisis was coming.

 -Much of it came from the repurchase market.
 I wish more of us had understood how the credit markets work.

-(3) More than two years later, what’s been done to corral the repurchase market?
+(3) What’s been done to corral the repurchase market?

 -Very little.
 I wish more of us were writing about that.